GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 The client-id and client-secret for Dex OAuth are part of the Dex setup and need to be set manually.

+By default, the tokens returned from Dex are not veified and are used as is.
+A `jwks-url` can be provided to verify the JWT tokens.
+To configure how often the public keys are fetched from the `jwks-url`, you can use the following options:

+- `jwks-cache-size`: Specifies the max number of keys to cache from the jwks-url.
+(Default: 10)
+- `jwks-cache-timeout-hours`: Specifies the number of hours after which the cache is refreshed.
+(Default: 1)
+- `jwks-cache-max-refill-rate-minutes`: Specifies the number of minutes to wait after a cache refresh to rate-limit the requests sent to the jwks-url.
+(Default: 1)

 See
 [Using Dex](https://github.com/coreos/dex/blob/master/Documentation/using-dex.md)